CodeWriterWriter/seneca-archive/README.md

 This is the seneca secondary instance used to manage the archived objects.

-#### entities

-A list of entity types for which the archival process should apply

 #### conditions

-For each entity type, a list of conditions that should be met for an entity to be archived.
+For each entity type that should be archived, a list of conditions that should be met for an entity to be archived.

 Triggering the archival process
 -------------------------------